mask1no/The-Keymaker/md/PRD.md

 ### Executive Summary

-The Keymaker is a **local, non-custodial Solana execution cockpit** with two send paths:
+The Keymaker is a **local, non-custodial Solana execution cockpit** with two send p, a, t, hs:
 - **JITO_BUNDLE** for atomic bursts (≤5 tx per bundle, chunked for >5).
 - **RPC_FANOUT** for parallel sends with priority fees (non-atomic).

-The app is a **private tool** for creating meme coins (Pump.fun first), performing dev/multi-wallet buys, and exiting positions, with **folders of up to 20 wallets** per group.
-Workspaces are **namespaced by the login wallet** (Phantom/Backpack public key), so Wallets/Groups/History for Wallet X are invisible to Wallet Z.
+The app is a **private tool** for creating meme coins (Pump.fun first), performing dev/multi-wal let buys, and exiting positions, with **folders of up to 20 wallets** per group.
+Workspaces are **namespaced by the login wallet** (Phantom/Backpack public key), so Wallets/Groups/History for Wal let X are invisible to Wal let Z.

 ### Navigation & Information Architecture